node-class-may-2023/ComIT_Node/javascript.md

 [Exercise 143](./exercises/js/ex_143.md)

 ### Properties
-* An object can properties that will describe it
+* An object can have properties that will describe it
-* Properties have a name like variables
+* Properties have a name (just like variables)
 * To assign a value to a property we use colon
-* Porperties are separated using coma
+* Properties are separated using comas
 * Properties can be of any type of value

 **Example:**